OliverChao/telescope-picker-list.nvim/README.md

  end,
 ```

 > picker-list use cache to locate all extensions for efficiency.
-In this way, after it is loaded, you need do some work to add new extensions.
+In this way, after it is loaded, you need do some extra work to add new extensions.
 > This represents an inevitable compromise solution.

 ### Keymap